 Reserve 30 minutes for yourself and relax in a way that you enjoy - perhaps by having a bath or by doing some relaxation exercises.
 Create an atmosphere that you find pleasing, for example using lighting, temperature and sound.
 When you're naked and comfortable, warm some body oil or lotion in your hands and then smooth it on your body.
 You could start with your arms and hands and move down to the rest of your body.
 Or, if you prefer, start with your feet and legs.
 Try to focus your attention on the feel of your hands on your body.
 Experiment with touching yourself in different ways, and try to make your body feel good rather than turned on.
+Let your hands touch your breasts, stomach, hips, inner thighs.
 Be gentle with yourself.
-Remember that the point of the exercise is simply to enjoy the pleasure that your touch on your body is giving you.
+Remember, the point of the exercise is to enjoy the pleasure from your body that this touch is giving you.

-Try to practise this exercise as many times per week as you can fit in without feeling pressured.
-It won't be easy to relax and enjoy these feelings if the exercise feels like a chore.
+Try to practise this exercise as many times per week as you can fit it in without feeling pressured.
+It won't be easy to relax and enjoy the exercise if it feels like a chore.